vega113/WaveInCloud/spec/federation/wavespec.rst

 pair of a wavelet.

 * 'version' -- REQUIRED attribute which contains the version of the wavelet.
+The value of this attribute is a 64-bit integer to base 10.
 * 'history-hash' -- REQUIRED attribute which is the value of the rolling history hash at the given version.
+The history-hash attribute is a base64 encoding of the rolling hash.

+The rolling hash is computed as follows:

+* The initial hash value H(0) is the wavelet-name.
+* The hash value H(n) is computed as SHA256( H(n-1) + delta )[0..20].

+The '+' operator means that the hash and the delta are concatenated.
+The delta is a protocol buffer encoding of the message type protocol::ProtocolAppliedWaveletDelta.

 commit-notice
 -------------